Design out CO2

 Using lower CO2 fuels

-Our Cement business has maintained its focus on the use of waste-derived fuels, especially those that have a biomass content.
-This helps reduce CO2 emissions arising from our cement manufacturing process.
-By using waste-derived fuels we not only reduce our CO2 emissions, we conserve valuable natural resources and help to reduce the amount of waste that goes to landfill.
-In 2018, 34% of the heat input to our cement kilns was produced from waste-derived fuels, including 12.3% from biomass.
+Our cement business has continued to focus on replacing fossil fuels with waste-derived fuels, especially those that have a biomass content.
+Not only does this help to reduce CO2 emissions arising from our cement manufacturing processes, it also conserves valuable natural resources and helps to reduce the amount of waste that goes to landfill.
+An important aspect is that the non-combustible components in the waste-derived fuels end up forming a beneficial part of our product, so there is no waste.
+In 2019, over 35% of the heat input to our cement kilns came from waste-derived fuels, including 14% from the biomass content.
 The types of fuels used across our cement operations now include waste tyres (whole or chipped), solid recovered fuel (SRF) from non-hazardous materials including paper, cardboard, plastics, textiles and waste wood chips, recycled liquid fuel, processed sewage pellets (PSP) and polymer chip.
 Fuels such as waste wood chips and PSP are 100% biomass while tyres, SRF and polymer chip contain a proportion of biomass.
 The use of fuels containing biomass makes a significant contribution to reducing CO2 emissions as biomass is considered carbon neutral.

-We also utilise landfill gas from a neighbouring Viridor site at our cement plant at Dunbar, Scotland and within our materials business we have continued to convert our asphalt plants to lower CO2 fuels, for by switching from the use of gas oil to natural gas or LPG.
+In our materials business, we have continued to convert our asphalt plants to lower CO2 fuels, by switching from gas oil to lower CO2 alternatives like natural gas or Liquid Petroleum Gas (LPG) where possible.

 Reducing transport impact and emissions

-We continue to work hard to optimise our use of transport and utilise a range of methods to transport product to our customers in the most efficient manner.
-The nature of the construction sector means that moving raw materials and product by road transport often remains the best and most energy efficient option.
-It’s therefore important to ensure we use our vehicle fleet effectively; sourcing from the nearest supply and maximising vehicle payloads to minimise the number of trips required.
+We have continued to optimise our use of transport and use all options available to us to transport product to our customers in the most efficient and sustainable manner.
+The nature of the construction sector means that moving raw materials and products by road often remains the best and most energy efficient option, that’s why it’s important to ensure we use our vehicle fleet effectively; sourcing products from the nearest supply location and maximising vehicle payloads to minimise the number of trips required.
 We have a rolling programme of upgrading the vehicles used by our contract hauliers and require them to move to new vehicles with the latest generation of Euro VI engines.

 We continue to support our customers and end users to create more energy efficient, lower carbon buildings and infrastructure by considering the whole-life (capital and operational) carbon associated with our products by redesigning and rethinking the way we make them.
+We offer a wide range of products that can help our customers and clients to save carbon now.
 Among options we consider are:

-- improving durability, meaning that products need to be replaced or maintained less frequently - Read our Ultigrip case study.
+- Improving durability, meaning that products need to be replaced or maintained less frequently.

-- using recycled or secondary materials in products, such as ground granulated blast furnace slag and fly ash instead of clinker to reduce the capital CO2 in cement or used road surfacing (Recycled Asphalt Planings) instead of primary materials in asphalt
+- Using recycled or secondary materials in products, such as ground granulated blast furnace slag and fly ash instead of clinker to reduce the CO2 in cement and concrete or use old road surfacing (Recycled Asphalt Planings) to replace primary materials in asphalt

-- creating new products that have a lower carbon footprint – such as
+- Creating new products that have a lower carbon footprint – Ultilow, which is manufactured at lower temperatures, saving both energy and CO2

-- providing customers with product carbon footprint information generated from our calculator tool that measures carbon across a project enabling better choices about design and what materials to use.
-Read more on tarmac.com
+- Providing customers with product carbon footprint information generated from our calculator tool that measures carbon across a project enabling better choices about design and what materials to use (link to website page)

 We categorise our greenhouse gas emissions into direct and indirect sources in line with the Greenhouse Gas Protocol.